Judit Polgár: Notable games

-The Judit Polgar Chess Foundation
+Judit Polgar Chess Foundation

 The Judit Polgar Chess Foundation developed two educational programs.
 One is Chess Palace for primary school children (grades 1–4) and the other one is Chess Playground for pre-school children.
 The aim is to improve various skills (problem solving, strategical thinking, etc.) with the help of chess.
 The systematic rules of chess are used to process the knowledge of general subjects as well (math, language, etc.).
 The program is very successful in Hungary and it is part of the Hungarian National Curriculum.
 At the 2015 Frankfurt Book Fair the Chess Palace book series received the special prize of the Best European Learning Materials Awards (BELMA).